-- Working with category 3b or 4 lasers (laser safety class) - Working with blood, human products and human tissues - Work with any substance which has any of the following pictograms on their MSDS:
+- Working with blood, human products and human tissues - Work with any substance which has any of the following pictograms on their MSDS:

 Travel outside of Europe or North America on University Business

 About the University of Oxford

 Welcome to the University of Oxford.
 We aim to lead the world in research and education for the benefit of society both in the UK and globally.
 Oxford's researchers engage with academic, commercial and cultural partners across the world to stimulate high-quality research and enable innovation through a broad range of social, policy and economic impacts.